GameTec-live/ChameleonUltraGUI/README.md

 You need to pair your Chameleon first before it shows up on the connect page, click on the handshake icon and select the relevant serial devices.

 *Known issues*
-- Chameleon Lite's are displayed as Ultra's on the connect page (but are correct after connecting)
+- On the connect page there is no indication if the connected device is a Chameleon Ultra or Lite.
+After connecting to a device the correct type is displayed
 > This is because the Web Serial API is quite limited with the [device information](https://developer.mozilla.org/en-US/docs/Web/API/SerialPort/getInfo) it returns as it only returns an usb vendor id & product id (which are the same for Ultra's & Lite's).
-So on the connect page any device will be displayed as an Ultra, after you connect to a specific device the correct device type will be detected by checking if the device supports reader mode (=Ultra) or not (=Lite)
+So on the connect page any device will be displayed as just Chameleon, after you connect to a specific device the correct device type will be detected
-- key recovery is not supported (yet)
+- blackside key recovery is not supported (yet)
 - cannot download firmware due to CORS issue with nightly.link

 ## Contributing